-Adolescent/Youth Development (AYD)
+Adolescent/Youth Development (CHAY)

 The option in Adolescent/Youth Development provides advanced understanding of cognitive, physical, and socio-emotional development during the adolescent age period.
 It is designed for students who intend to work with youth in community-based settings and/or to pursue graduate studies related to adolescent development.

-Family and Community Contexts (FCC)
+Family and Community Contexts (CHAF)